The German market potential for coffee

 Rainforest Alliance, now merged with UTZ, is also widely present in the German coffee market.
-Approximately 80 Germany-based coffee supply chain actors were certified by both Rainforest Alliance and UTZ in 2018.
-Among them are importers (EFICO and List + Beisler), roasters (Tchibo and Melitta), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
-The number of new supply chain actors joining Rainforest Alliance in 2018 was relatively high in Germany, compared to the global average.
+Many Germany-based coffee supply chain actors are certified by Rainforest Alliance.
+Among them are importers (Neumann Kaffee Gruppe (NKG) and List + Beisler), roasters (Tchibo and RÖSTfein), retailers (Lidl and Kaufland) and coffee shops (McCafé and Caffe Bistrot).
+In 2020, seven German retailers announced their commitment to working towards a living income and living wage for coffee farmers and workers.

 Germany’s specialty coffee market is growing

 The market for specialty coffee is growing in Germany.
 This is partly reflected in the increase of out-of-home consumption in the country.
-In 2017, a quarter of Germany’s total annual coffee consumption was consumed out-of-home, mainly at work.
-But consumption in coffee shops and bakeries is steadily increasing as well.
-This growth is expected to continue, seeing that approximately 50% of German coffee drinkers were willing to spend more money for better quality coffee in 2018.
+In 2021, 20% of Germany’s total annual coffee consumption was consumed out-of-home, mainly at work.
+The sales volume of the out-of-home segment decreased by 5.7% in 2021 due to the lockdowns related to the COVID-19 pandemic.
+Out-of-home consumption is expected to recover, as pre-COVID levels of coffee sales had already been reached by the second half of 2021.

-Single-serve coffee machines become more popular in Germany
+Single-serve coffee machines becoming more popular in Germany

-Germans mainly consume ground coffee (59%), followed by whole beans (27%) and single-serve methods, such as coffee capsules and pods (14%).
-Demand for whole beans and coffee capsules in particular is increasing at the expense of ground coffee.
-Sales of single-serve machines, such as coffee capsule machines (+9.6%) and espresso machines (+6.8%) grew steadily between 2011 and 2018.
-In 2018, approximately 20% of German coffee drinkers owned an espresso machine.
+Germans mainly purchase ground coffee (47%), followed by whole beans (41%) and single-serve methods, such as coffee pods (6.8%) and capsules (5.3%).
+Demand for whole beans in particular is increasing at the expense of ground coffee and coffee pads.
+Sales of fully automatic machines grew by 20% between 2019 and 2021, reaching a 33% market share.
+In 2019, approximately 24% of German coffee drinkers owned a coffee pad machine and 22% owned a coffee capsule machine.

 Retailers sell all kinds of coffee capsules to cater to consumer preferences.
-For instance, REWE recently added organic coffee capsules to its assortment.
+For instance, rezemo sells bio-based coffee capsules made from German wood.
 High-quality coffee cups and single-origin varieties are also widely available.